-- Before you leave, pop in to your rheumatologists office to make sure everything is ok.
+- Before leaving, pop in to your rheumatologist’s office to make sure everything is ok.
 Some patients come by for a quick joint injection (if needed).

-- Check to see you have enough medication for the trip
+- Check that you have enough medication for the trip

-- Always carry your medicine on-board the aircraft, never check it with your luggage (it might get lost).
+- Always carry your medicine onboard the aircraft – never check medication with your luggage because it might get lost.

 - If you are taking syringes, get a letter from your rheumatologist stating what the syringes and medicine is for.